DFHack/dfhack/docs/Lua API.rst

 Panel class
 -----------

-Inherits from Widget, and intended for grouping a number of subviews.
+Inherits from Widget, and intended for framing and/or grouping subviews.

 Has attributes: